 Treatment for Autism Spectrum Disorder

 - Behavioral therapy.
-A trained therapist will work with your child to teach positive behaviors and replace bad habits with good ones.
-This can include, but is not limited to, applied behavior analysis (ABA).
+A trained therapist works with your child to teach positive behaviors and replace bad habits with good ones.
+This can include applied behavior analysis (ABA), among other therapies.

 - Medicine.
-When autism spectrum behaviors do not subside or regulate with therapy alone, the doctor may recommend medicines.
-Medicines manage behaviors that may be getting in the way of progress, such as aggression, anxiety, hyperactivity or sleep disturbances.
-They are always used in combination with behavioral interventions and do not address the core symptoms of autism.
+In addition to behavioral therapy, the doctor may recommend medicines to help your child with aggression, anxiety, hyperactivity or sleep disturbances.
+Medications are always used in combination with behavioral therapy because medicines do not address the core symptoms of autism.

 Support Services & Resources